 The Geocode Locations from Table tool is a convenient way to geocode large tables and files of addresses into points.
-The output can be created as a comma-separated values (CSV) file, an Excel (.xls) spreadsheet, or a feature layer and can be used for analysis in ArcGIS Online, ArcGIS Desktop, Excel, and other products.
+The output can be created as a comma-separated values (CSV) file, an Excel (.xls) spreadsheet, or a feature layer and can be used for analysis in ArcGIS Online, ArcGIS Pro, Excel, and other products.
 Geocode Locations from Table creates an item in Content containing the geocoded data.
 You can then download the data from the item page.

 You can also batch geocode by dragging a CSV file onto the map, which causes a dialog box similar to this analysis tool to appear.
 However, this drag-and-drop functionality only outputs a feature collection and limits the supported size of the CSV file.
 Another way to batch geocode is by adding a CSV file using Add Item in Content.
 This creates a hosted feature layer, and geocodes a CSV, but does not allow for additional output formats such as CSV and XLS.

 A coffee shop chain has an Excel spreadsheet containing addresses of 100,000 store locations.
 The marketing director wants to know where their stores are densely concentrated to determine where to locate new stores.
 The GIS analyst could use Geocode Locations from Table to geocode the 100,000 addresses.
 Once the feature layer has been geocoded, the analyst could then use the Find Hot Spots tool to find areas that would support another store.

 The Geocode Locations from Table tool requires at least one table or file.
 If you do not have any tables, CSV files, or XLS files in Content, the tool will be unavailable.
 You can add files to Content using the Add Item button.

 Your tables and files must be added using the Add Item button in Content, rather than the Add button in Map Viewer Classic.
 Files added through Map Viewer Classic will not create an item in Content, so they cannot be used in the Geocode Locations from Table tool.